Carl Foreman: Red Scare

 Foreman's work on High Noon intersected with the period of the second Red Scare after World War II and the Korean War.
 During the Cold War, some American politicians began to fear communist activities in the United States.
 Foreman was called before HUAC while he was writing the film.
 By then he had not been a member of the American communist party for nearly ten years.
 Because he declined to 'name names', or identify other people who had been members, he was classified as an 'un-cooperative witness' by HUAC.
 When Stanley Kramer found out some of this, he forced Foreman to sell his part of their company, and tried to get him kicked off making this film.
 Fred Zinnemann, Gary Cooper, and Bruce Church intervened.
-An outstanding Bank of America loan helped Foreman remain on the picture, as Foreman hadn't yet signed certain papers.
+An outstanding Bank of America loan helped Foreman remain on the picture, as Foreman had not yet signed certain papers.
 He moved to England before the film was released, as Congress had established a blacklist and movie studios did not allow persons on it to work for them.

 Kramer claimed he had not stood up for Foreman partly because Foreman was threatening to name Kramer as a Communist.
 Foreman said that Kramer was afraid of what would happen to him and his career if he did not cooperate with the committee.
 Kramer wanted Foreman to name names and not plead Fifth Amendment rights.
 Foreman was also pressured by Harry Cohn of Columbia Pictures (Kramer's new boss); actor John Wayne, who was associated with the Motion Picture Alliance for the Preservation of American Ideals and said he would "never regret having helped run Foreman out of this country".
 He called High Noon "un-American".
 Influential society writer Hedda Hopper of the Los Angeles Times also pressed Foreman to testify about names.

 In addition to screenwriters, directors, actors and producers affected by the confrontations with HUAC, cast and crew members were affected by the Congressional investigation and blacklist.
 For instance, Howland Chamberlain was blacklisted, while Floyd Crosby and Lloyd Bridges were "gray listed."